 The Minnesota Institute for Astrophysics engages in many forms of Public Outreach.
 This page gives a summary of some of our efforts as well as pointing you toward other information on astronomy and science geared for the public.
-If you are interested in more information, please visit the links below or contact our current Public Outreach Coordinator, Melanie Beck.
-You can also visit the Outreach Manager Website.
-If you would like to be notified of future outreach events, please send an e-mail to and we will put you on our list of e-mail notifications.
+If you are interested in more information, please visit the links below or contact our Public Outreach Coordinator at .

-Public Lecture Series - The MIfA public lecture series, held once per semester, is our way to communicate the exciting research activities of MIfA researchers directly to the public.
+The MIfA Public Lecture Series, held once per semester, is our way to communicate the exciting research activities of institute researchers directly to the public.

-Minnesota Starwatch - An online newsletter describing the night sky.
+An online monthly newsletter describing the night sky.

 Held on weekend evenings during the summer months, these events consist of public presentations and night sky viewing (weather permitting) at area state parks.